eyk-1/swag-chess/README.md

 The game has been tested through: Simulated full-length games (PvP and vs AI), Verification on chess.com analysis board, Edge case handling: checkmate, stalemate, draw rules.

 ## 7. Challenges & Learnings
 **Challenges:** Implementing full rule compliance (especially castling, en passant and checkmate).
-PGN ambiguity resolution (e.g., Nfg4 disambiguation).
-AI behaviour tuning for playability.
+PGN ambiguity resolution (e.g., Nfg4 disambiguation). engine behaviour tuning for playability.
 Fixed bugs in the checkmate function by fully copying the board through a customized copy constructor.
 Castling and en passant was fixed by tracking the last move and seeing if the king or rook was moved.
 Flags used to track and store every move.
 AI is still a work in progress.
 One of the games played by the bird engine was given an 84% accuracy by stockfish (against a 1400 ELO rating player, me).
 Better heuristics can be added, and scoring can be adjusted to play the top engine moves.

 **Learnings:** Deeper understanding of move notation and chess logic.
 Debugging polymorphic C++ code.
 Working with game state representation (FEN/PGN).
 Using 2D arrays is not the most efficient way to go, bit boards and hashing is a much better option, so will consider this moving forward.